Developer Guide

 Use cases

-(For all use cases below, the System is PeopleSoft
+(For all use cases below, the System is PeopleSoft and the Actor is the user, unless specified otherwise)

 Use case: Delete an employee